Duerno/trading-bots/README.md

 Given a pair of assets and the chosen trading strategies, the Serial Trader bot enters and exits trades serially, i.e. creating only one trade at a time.

+### Parallel Trader

+Parallel Trader is a bot for trading multiple asset pairs at the same time, always using the same base asset.
+It uses multiple trading strategies to identify gain opportunities.

+Given a base asset and the chosen trading strategies, the Parallel Trader bot checks for opportunities on any available asset pair considering the given base asset.
+If an opportunity is found and the user has enough resources, this bot starts a trade.
+It's important to notice that this bot only starts one trade at a time for each asset pair.

 ## Available Trading Strategies

 Useful information about the available trading strategies, how they work and